aryabhattaslair/aryabhattaslair.github.io/_posts/2023-02-17-cpp-serialize-boost.md

-## Day 1 Post 1: The unreasonable simplicity of serializing objects in C++ using Boost
+## Post 1: The unreasonable simplicity of serializing objects in C++ using Boost

 I am a C++ newbee so maybe what I say will read naive.
 But I found the Boost library in C++ to be extremely useful.